 That said, cleansing symptoms are usually mild.
 You’re more likely to experience the joys of fasting: a sense of lightness, clear-headedness, wit, joy, love and the absence of digestive strain.
 No matter how well you feel you should spend most of the time resting.

 That’s up to each individual and it will be determined by your age, what physical condition you’re in, your strength, any ailment/s you might have and how troubling they are, the level of toxicity, your previous diet, mental attitude, the weather.
-If your in a city environment, you’ll also need to take into account the level of air pollution, and the demands of your daily work and activities and your family and so forth.
+If you're in a city environment, you’ll also need to take into account the level of air pollution, and the demands of your daily work and activities and your family and so forth.

 Where to fast

 Ideally, in nature, away from the crowds and other human activities.
-If you are walking out of a campsite and there’s a bit of distance to cover, I’ve found a little fresh juicy fruit or soaked dried fruit (see recipes) on the Sunday afternoon is enough to get me up and moving and walking out back into ‘civilisation’.
+If you are walking out of a campsite and there’s a bit of distance to cover, I’ve found a little fresh juicy fruit or soaked dried fruit (see Recipes) on the afternoon is enough to get me up and moving and walking out back into ‘civilisation’.
 I don’t recommend fasting in the city, but some people manage it.
 If you do, choose a weekend.
 Again, start by skipping Thursday’s evening meal.
 I don’t recommend being at work either — take the Friday and Monday off.
 If you choose to work, the Friday should be tolerable, assuming it’s not manual labouring.
 Don’t drive or cycle, as your reaction time is slowed, making you accident-prone.
 In general, just be mindful about interactions with everyone and everything.

 WHAT TO AVOID IF YOU’RE IN THE CITY